 Making your own homemade laundry scent booster is practical and perfect addition to your laundry cabinet.
+I like using this recipe to naturally brighten whites, eliminating strong odors or simply to add a light scent to clothes or towels and eliminating odors.
 The best part is that is so simple and easy to make, you will never not want to have this in your house!

-Everything you need for your homemade laundry booster
+Everything you need for your laundry scent booster diy

 - Washing soda

 - Essential oils

 Washing soda, also known as sodium carbonate, is great for softening water.
 It can help “boost” the other ingredients in your laundry detergent and lift stains or dirt from the materials being washed.
 It is especially great to use if you have hard water, because it softens the water naturally.

 Baking soda is another great product for your homemade laundry booster recipe, because it is great at lifting stains and neutralizing odors.
 Besides, it can brighten your whites and keep your colors looking fresh and not faded.

 Since we’re making a scent booster, we need to add in some fresh scents.
 Using essential oils is the best way to add a natural scent that lasts a long time.
 Depending on the plant, tree or herb, essential oils are concentrated extracts from steam distillation or cold-pressed.
 This means when you are making your own products you only need a small amount of essentials oils to enjoy the scent.

 If you need essential oils, get the ones you need here.